Our fees are among the lowest in the country

 If you're concerned that this limit might impact your retirement plans, you should seek financial advice.

-1. For the financial years 2009 to 2019.
-Past performance is not a reliable indicator of future performance.
+1. As at 31 March 2020.
+Past performance may not be a reliable indicator of future performance.
 QSuper’s Retirement Income account, Balanced option only.
 The return is a compound annualised return reflected after administration fees, investment fees and tax.
 Disclosed/reported investment returns reflect the returns of the fund and not member returns of the investment options as they do not take into account the timing of contributions, investment switches or withdrawals.

 2. Based on recipients of Pension Fund awards from SuperRatings, Chant West, and Connexus between 2015 and 2019.
 These awards are solely statements of opinion and do not represent a recommendation to purchase, hold, or sell any securities, or make any other investment decisions.
 Ratings are subject to change.
 Ratings, awards, or investment returns are only one factor that you should consider when deciding how to invest your super.
 Past performance may not be a reliable indicator of future performance.